 Recognizing the ever-increasing importance of digital technology in the lives of students worldwide, Maranatha High School is one-to-one school utilizing iPads for instructional and digital support.
 Maranatha students not only read their textbooks on their iPads, but engage in dynamic digital learning across the curriculum both in and out of the classroom.
 The real-time feedback provides diagnostic data to teachers that result in differentiated instruction opportunities for accelerated learners and remediation opportunities for skill advancement where necessary.
 The goal is for student learning to increase as instruction becomes more individualized.

 Maranatha's caring faculty pour their lives into our students.
 They consistently bring new teaching modalities into the classroom to engage our diverse student body in the subjects they are so passionate about.
 Maranatha's College & Guidance Counseling Department starts meeting with students before their freshman year to develop a plan to help students identify the best college match for them.
-At Maranatha, each student is celebrated as an individual.
+At Maranatha, each student is known, challenged and transformed.